Fact Check: Do You Burn More Calories Running or Walking the Same Distance?

 Running can burn a lot of calories and help you lose weight.
 But what about walking?
 Can you reach your weight loss goal by walking, too?

 How do these two activities compare?
+Do you burn more calories running or walking the same distance?

 Everyone knows a 15-minute run burns more calories than a 15-minute walk.
 But what if you focus on distance instead of time?